phaserjs/phaser/README.md

 ### Facebook Instant Games

-Phaser 3.13 introduces the new [Facebook Instant Games](https://developers.facebook.com/docs/games/instant-games) Plugin.
+Phaser 3.13 introduced the new [Facebook Instant Games](https://developers.facebook.com/docs/games/instant-games) Plugin.
 The plugin provides a seamless bridge between Phaser and version 6.2 of the Facebook Instant Games SDK.
 Every single SDK function is available via the plugin and we will keep track of the official SDK to make sure they stay in sync.

 The plugin offers the following features: